 Email is the best mode of scheduling individual appointments with Nicole (SAVP Director) or Erin (SAVP Program Coordinator).
 During business hours, we will also continue to be available at our office phone numbers.

-Appointments for the duration of the distance-learning period will move online or utilize other electronic methods.
+Appointments for the Fall 2020 semester will be virtual.
 After coordinating a time to meet, Nicole or Erin will send a Google Calendar invitation with a link to a Zoom meeting.
 We will also be able to set up appointments via Google Hangout, phone, or another preferred electronic method of meeting.

 The Support, Advocacy, & Violence Prevention (SAVP) Office at Vassar College aims to prevent and respond to sexual assault, relationship abuse, stalking, and sexual harassment through prevention education, collaboration, outreach, and advocacy.
 SAVP is committed to taking a survivor-centered approach, which means that if a student is victimized, they are given the options and make the decisions about what services they would like to access and whether or not they would like to report the incident.

 If you have experienced sexual assault, rape, relationship abuse, and/or stalking, it is not your fault and you are not alone.
 We are here to help.